A note to students:

 What will you learn?

-I would be happy to have you in one or all three of my classes!
-Please contact me with any questions!
+I would be happy to have you in any of my classes!
+Please contact me with questions!

 Education: